valancej/documentation/_pro/continuous-deployment/azure.md

 - You can SSH into your Azure instance and either deploy your code as normal, without Docker, or run Docker commands to build your containers after copying your code.
 [See here for an example.](https://github.com/codeship-library/azure-deployment/tree/ssh_deploy)

-- You can use Azure Container Service to natively deploy your containers to Azure.[See here for an example.](https://github.com/codeship-library/azure-deployment/tree/acs-swarm)
+- You can use Azure Container Service to deploy with Docker Swarm to Azure.[See here for an example.](https://github.com/codeship-library/azure-deployment/tree/acs-swarm)

+- You can use Azure Container Service and Kubernetes to deploy to Azure.
+[See here for an example.](https://github.com/codeship-library/azure-deployment/tree/acs-kubernetes)

 ## See also